ksong29/ECE9069-Presentation-2/Presentation2.md

 But if we keep trying the exploit several times, we can get the system/authority privilege.
 ![CVE-2020-0796-Privilege-Escalation-POC-original](https://user-images.githubusercontent.com/59459399/111933400-c7b1a380-8a95-11eb-9060-a7f851beeb16.gif)

+Overall, the code sends a customized token to a windows specific version of the system, then the windows os will received and decompressed the packet like we mentioned above.
+Sometimes, we could get a blue screen of death, but don’t worry, the this protection is not stable, if we are patient and retry a couple of times, it will finally not crash and give us what we want.
+As showing in this little demo here, we eventually get the system privilege.

+If you are interested in the entire part of the source code on this vulnerability exploit, please check the link below.
 [The whole stack buffer overflow source code refer to zecops research team] (https://github.com/ZecOps/CVE-2020-0796-LPE-POC)